armadillica/flamenco/README.md

 * fully configurable url routing
 * web interface with dataDables and data loaded via AJAX
-* JSON data output (was a pain to get it working)
+* JSON data output (was a pain to get it working because we forgot to close the socket once the query was completed)

 ### How to use the web interface
 It's quite simple.
 The web interface is situated in the folder called `dashboard`.
 Set the Apache home directory in that folder and you should be able to see it via the web browser.
-Will add soon a diagram about what each file does.
+Here is a list of the main files and folders:

+* config.php - basic configuration (server address and port)
+* index.pgp - sets up the routing and point to the webroot folder
+* lib - contains any library used by the application (currently only one functions.php file)
+* pages - content of each page of the application
+* tpl - templates used to wrap page contents
+* webroot - contains all the frontend elements (css, javascript, images and icons)

 Frameworks and tools used by the interface are: